 - Boost Conversion Rates – If you’re not getting the level of enquiries from your website that you would like, the chances are that you need to review the user journey.
 Focus on the key pages which are tasked with driving new enquiries.

 - Improving Online Sales – Make it easy for customers to find what they want and make the checkout process smooth & speedy.
 Reducing points of friction during the customer journey will greatly boost purchases.

 - Saving Development Costs – If your website is not performing as well as it can, you may not need to completely redesign & build.
 You may just need to improve the usability of some key pages, using data from Google Analytics to highlight problem areas and measure the result when you have made changes.

 The team at LWDA have been in the web design & development business for over 15 years.
 We consist of design specialists (with roots in branding), developers ( building off-the-shelf & bespoke solutions), project managers (all ex-designers or developers) as well as specialists in SEO, VR and other emerging technologies.

 We work closely with our clients to understand their business and their goals.
-It is this information that informs the architecture of the websites we build and the UX we deliver.
+It’s this information that informs the architecture of the websites we build and the UX we deliver.

-We partner with existing businesses such as Headmasters Hair Salons that are looking to revamp their website with improved UI & UX, as well as startups and entrepreneurs who are launching new services, such as Amitruck and Caranday Electrics.
+We partner with existing businesses such as Headmasters Hair Salons that are looking to revamp their website with improved UI & UX.
+We also work with startups and entrepreneurs who are launching new services, such as De Havilland Gin and Caranday Electrics.

-If you are looking to have a new website built for your brand or need help improving the UX of your existing website, drop us a line and we’ll be happy to discuss things in more details.
-Where here to help.
+Drop us a line if you’re looking to have a new website built for your brand or need help improving the UX of your existing site.
+We’ll be happy to discuss things in more detail and look forward to hearing from you.